lambdaclass/concrete/ROADMAP.md

     dependency set must produce stable pass-output hashes unless a field is explicitly marked nondeterministic and excluded from the hash.

-### Targeted Structural Follow-Ups And Exit Artifact

-These are deliberately scoped follow-ups: only pull them when the earlier gates or proof work show that the structure is now the limiting factor.

-34. Extract a structured Lower/SSA control-flow builder if branch/loop/phi logic remains ad hoc.
-    Historical bugs clustered around branch/loop/snapshot reconciliation.
-The extracted builder should own if/match result values, loop headers/exits, phi construction, scope-local variable filtering, internal trailing-value
-    handling, and defer cleanup boundaries.
-Acceptance gate: previous nested match, loop-after-loop-branch, `__last_expr`, defer, and value-block
-    fixtures remain green, and a mutation that drops scope filtering or trap preservation is caught.

-35. Reduce ProofCore partial-def opacity only where proof preservation needs it.
-    ProofCore still contains many `partial def` walkers/wrappers.
-Do not chase a full rewrite here.
-Add non-partial wrappers or structural recursion only for constructs pulled by Phase 12/14 preservation proofs.
-Gate each lifted rule with one theorem that would fail if the wrapper delegated to an opaque partial-def shape.

-36. Add the Phase 6B / 6.5 validation artifact.
-    `scripts/tests/check_pipeline_refactor_contract.sh` runs a small
-    compiler-pipeline corpus exercising arithmetic reference semantics,
-    central policy predicates, `CopyJudgment` / `InstantiationJudgment`,
-    `OwnershipJudgment` / `ValueFlowJudgment`, stage contracts, capability
-    facts, stable fact IDs, fact dependencies, pass locality, invalidation, certificate-carrying IR, destination-passing/value flow, intrinsic registry,
-    `CompilerDB`,
-    no-hidden-second-pipeline checks, walker coverage, CoreCheck boundary
-    failures, feature matrices, source spans, generated-name hygiene, diagnostic quality, panic-to-diagnostic behavior, performance/complexity
-    guards, counterexample saving, mutation checks, pass-output replay, and trace output.
-The artifact must prove these refactors are behavior preserving for accepted programs and fail closed for malformed or unsupported programs.

 ## Phase 7: Standard Library And Core APIs